grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 ],
 ```

-Notice the `url` value contains an interpolation of the `apiUrl` from the `jsonData`.
-Your configuration page must set `apiUrl` in the Configuration page from user input.
+Notice that the `url` value contains an interpolation of `jsonData.apiUrl`.
+Your configuration page must take care of setting the `apiUrl` in the `jsonData` object based on the user input.

 :::note
 You must build your plugin and restart the Grafana server every time you modify your `plugin.json` file.